rebma-io/lab/docs/3d/my-designs.md

 [Printables](https://www.printables.com/@petrilli_757262/models), which
 is my preferred platform for sharing, or sometimes I keep things on [Thingiverse](https://www.thingiverse.com/petrilli/designs) up to date.
-I really need to be better about that!
+I need to be better about that!

 A few things I've put up: